aexol-studio/react-pdf-editor/README.md

 # React PDF-editor

 The Portable Document Format, or PDF, is everywhere.

 PDF is a simple file format that can be used to read documents on regular people’s computers.

 PDF has become a global standard for more secure and dependable information exchange since 1993.

-Government and private industry rely on secure PDF-based storage of electronic records that can be reliably shared
+Government and private industry rely on secure PDF-based storage of electronic records that can be reliably shared.

 If you want to cut down on the mountains of paper being produced by offices, React PDF Editor is a solution for you.

 Creating PDF in React PDF Editor takes a short amount of time and gives you a lot of advantages.

 That is why React PDF Editor will help you create PDF files - one of the most important way business users shared documents.

 React PDF Editor can be used for:
 - creating CVs,